dalelashrey/technicalchallenge/README.md

  ### Solution -

   Download Challenge2.ps1 and run it with powershell, prompts will guide you through the steps.
 Inputs VM name/subcriptionid/data key(optional)

+ > #With data key
+ > Enter Subscription ID: 291bba3f-e0a5-47bc-a099-3bdcb2a50a05
+ > Enter the name of the VM: rhel-host
+ > Enter the data key to retrieve (or press enter to skip): network

+  > #With data key
+ > Enter Subscription ID: 291bba3f-e0a5-47bc-a099-3bdcb2a50a05
+ > Enter the name of the VM: rhel-host
+ > Enter the data key to retrieve (or press enter to skip):

 ### Challenge #3
 ---